Crespo-Otero-group/fromage/doc/source/tutorial.rst

 ########

-This tutorial will guide you step by step through a typical calculation done with cryspy.
+This tutorial will guide you step by step through a typical calculation done with **cryspy**.
 This page is meant to function as a standalone but for a refresher on the abbreviations used, visit the :ref:`glossary<gloss>`.
 Everything discussed herein is elaborated upon in the rest of the documentation.

 The example for this tutorial is the investigation of the emission properties of the (2-hydroxyphenyl)propenone (HP) crystal using the Ewald Embedded Cluster